Starfall-Robles/Blender-2-G-MIC/README.md

-**Important info on enabling the link between Blender/G'MIC and general usage are given in the following video.**
+**Important info on enabling the link between Blender/G'MIC and further usage is given in the following video.**

 **3. Initial Settings & Use - Alpha Release**